401(k) loans: What they are and how they work

 Borrowing limits

 Vesting refers to the process of how you gain ownership of your employer contributions in your account.
-While your employee contributions are always 100% vested immediately, some employers have a vesting schedule where matching or profit sharing contributions take a certain number of years to vest.
-Any employer contributions that aren’t fully vested aren’t considered a part of your 401(k) balance eligible for a loan.
+While your employee contributions are always 100% vested immediately, some employers have a vesting schedule where matching or profit-sharing contributions take a certain number of years to vest.
+Employer contributions that aren’t fully vested aren’t eligible for a loan.

-While some plans may allow you to take out more than one loan from your 401(k) at a time, if you do, the amount you can borrow will be reduced.
+Some 401(k) plans may allow you to take out more than one loan, under the applicable borrowing limits.
 For example, if you already have a loan for $10,000 and wish to take another, then your maximum loan amount on the second loan is $40,000.

 Loan repayment

-401(k) loans must be repaid within five years unless your plan offers primary residence loans, in which case you have longer to pay it off.
-You must repay your loan in substantially level payments, which must be made at least quarterly.
+401(k) loans must be repaid within five years, unless the plan allows for longer repayment periods if you use the loan for a down payment on a primary residence.
+You must repay your 401(k) loan in substantially level payments, at least quarterly.
 For example, depending on what your plan allows, you could decide to make payments quarterly, monthly, biweekly, or even weekly.

 Loan interest

-Regulations from the Department of Labor require that 401(k) plan loans “bear a reasonable rate of interest.”2 While there’s no set interest rate that plans must charge, the rate used is often the prime rate, meaning the rate that banks and credit unions charge the most creditworthy borrowers.
+The Department of Labor requires that 401(k) plan loans “bear a reasonable rate of interest.”2 While there’s no set interest rate that plans must charge, the rate used is often based on the prime rate, meaning the rate that banks and credit unions charge the most creditworthy borrowers.
+Interest you pay is credited back to your account.

 The interest on a 401(k) loan increases the amount you must repay.
 However, it may work out in the borrower’s favor overall.

-First, the interest rate on 401(k) loans is often lower than the rate the same borrower could get on a personal loan, for example.
+First, the interest rate on 401(k) loans is often lower than the rate the same borrower could get on a personal loan.
 Additionally, because you’re also the lender on the loan, the interest you pay goes back into your 401(k) balance.

 Leaving your job

-As we mentioned, you must repay a 401(k) loan within five years.
-However, that can change if you leave your job before repaying your loan.
+The five-year repayment requirement can change if you leave your job before repaying your loan.
 Many plans require that you repay the full loan amount immediately.
-Even if you don’t plan on leaving your job anytime soon, this requirement applies regardless of whether you leave your job or your employer lets you go.
+This requirement applies regardless of whether you leave your job voluntarily or your employer lets you go.
+If your plan offsets the unpaid balance, you generally have until the due date of your federal tax return for that year (including extensions) to roll over the “qualified plan loan offset” amount and avoid current taxes and potential penalties.

 Unpaid loans

-If you fail to repay your loan on time, including any required interest, then the unpaid amount is considered an early distribution.
-The money will be treated as any other early distribution, meaning you’ll pay both income taxes and if you’re under 59 ½, a 10% early withdrawal penalty if applicable.
+If you fail to repay your loan on time, the unpaid amount and required interest is considered an early distribution.
+The money will be treated as any other early distribution, meaning you’ll pay income taxes.
+If you’re under age 59½, a 10% early withdrawal penalty could apply.
+Plans also treat missed payments as a “deemed distribution,” which is taxable even though the loan balance may still be owed to the plan.

 The opportunity cost of borrowing from your 401(k)

-It’s impossible to talk about 401(k) loans without talking about their significant opportunity cost.
-Opportunity cost refers to the loss associated with the option you didn’t choose.
-In this case, it refers to what you lose out on by taking a loan from your 401(k) rather than leaving the money in the account.
+It’s impossible to talk about 401(k) loans without considering opportunity cost — the loss associated with the option you didn’t choose.
+In this case, opportunity cost refers to what you lose out on by taking a loan from your 401(k) rather than leaving the money in the account.

-When your money is in your 401(k), it’s invested and is able to potentially grow and compound.
+When your money is in your 401(k), it’s invested and can grow and compound.
 The more you have in your account — and the longer it's there — the more you may have for retirement.

 By taking out a large sum from your 401(k) for up to five years, you’re missing out on potential gains you might have earned if you’d left the money in the account.